-Montana, Iowa, Pennsylvania, Vermont, New Hampshire, Maine, Massachusetts, Connecticut and Rhode Island are the most Irish states in the U.S. with over 17 percent Irish population a new book reveals.
+Montana, Iowa, Pennsylvania, Vermont, New Hampshire, Maine, Massachusetts, Connecticut and Rhode Island are the most Irish states in the U.S. with over 17 percent Irish population.

 The demographics of the largest ancestry groups in America based on the census can be found in a book called "Ancestry & Ethnicity in America."